Brisbane Rentals and Queensland's Housing Standards

 What a Healthy Homes Inspection Covers

-An inspector will assess the property's condition against Queensland's general fitness-for-habitation requirements and identify any maintenance issues, providing a written report with findings and recommended remediation.
+An inspector will assess the property's condition against Queensland's minimum housing standards and general fitness-for-habitation requirements — checking weatherproofing, structural soundness, security fittings, ventilation, and freedom from damp and mould — and identify any maintenance issues, providing a written report with findings and recommended remediation.
 This can help landlords prepare for a new tenancy and manage their maintenance obligations proactively.

 Typical Costs in Brisbane